dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 }
 ```

 If you're new to TypeScript, you'll notice I used `as HTMLInputElement | null` here.
 This is called a [type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions).
-If we remove the type assertion, the type of `target.nextElementSibling` would just be `Element | null`, and if we leave it like that, it will have a TypeScript error stating that `.focus()` is not a function in `Element` but it does exists if the type is `HTMLInputElement`.
+If we remove the type assertion, the type of `target.nextElementSibling` would just be `Element | null`, and if we leave it like that, it will have a TypeScript error stating that `.focus()` is not a function in `Element` but it does exist if the type is `HTMLInputElement`.
 That's why a type assertion is done here when we have information about the type of a value that TypeScript possibly can't know about.

 Alright, once you save the changes.
 Let's try typing digits into the input boxes again: